el-grudge/deep-pod/README.md

 A streamlit interface is built on top of the app.
 Through the interface, users can download the podcast to interact with it through chat, summary, or topic modelling.

+Check the interface code [here](interface.py)

 ## Ingestion pipeline

 Data ingestion is handled with a python script.
 The script does two things:

-1- Uses the iTunes API to search and download for the requested episode 2- Creates an Elasticsearch index with the encoded text
+1. Uses the iTunes API to search and download for the requested episode
+2. Creates an Elasticsearch index with the encoded text

+Check the ingestion code [here](ingest.py)

 ## Monitoring